DaniloPatrial/Secure-Hash-Algorithm-Python/README.md

-# Python Secure Hash Standad Implementation
+# Python Secure Hash Standard Implementation

 This project provides a Python implementation of the Secure Hash Standard (SHS), which specifies four secure hash algorithms: SHA-1, SHA-256, SHA-384, and SHA-512.
 The implementation is based on the specifications defined in the NIST FIPS PUB 180-4 document.